spiral/docs/framework/container.md

 > Read about [Config Objects](/framework/config.md) to see how to manage config dependencies.

-You can also use `closure` to automatically configure your class:
+You can also use `closure` to configure your class automatically:

 ```php
 public function boot(Container $container)